 Modern life means having technology surround us nearly everywhere we go.
 This information explosion leads to distractions, wasted productivity and a sense of disconnection from friends and family.

 Finding the right balance between harnessing the positive power of technological innovation and becoming too dependent on machines as our sole source of entertainment presents quite the challenge, especially for parents.

 Many parents fear their children spend altogether too much time staring at a screen, and with good reason.
 TV, computer and cellphone addiction damages both physical and psychological health.

 Are you looking for practical ways to limit your child’s screen time?
-Try incorporating the following tips into your family’s everyday routine to strike a more perfect balance between the benefits of technology with our needs as human beings.
+Try incorporating the following tips into your family’s everyday routine to strike a more perfect balance between limiting technology use and the benefits of technology with our needs as human beings.

 Set a Positive Example